02 Jun Stress and Eating Habits

 The usual stressful events that happen daily should be bearable by most people.
-Stress becomes a problem, when such events start to pile up.
+Stress becomes a problem when such events start to pile up.
 When this happens, a person who is over-subjected to stress can become chronically stressed.
-Chronical stress does not only appear as a momentary welfare and impaired psycho-physical condition, but it also causes changes in one's physiological state, because stress destroys the state of homeostasis or so called "status quo" of the body.
+Chronic stress does not only appear as momentary welfare and impaired psycho-physical condition, but it also causes changes in one’s physiological state, because stress destroys the state of homeostasis or so-called “status quo” of the body.

-Try to imagine, that you are getting ready for an important public speech, that you have a difficult exam ahead of you or other difficult situation that stresses you out.
+Try to imagine, that you are getting ready for an important public speech, that you have a difficult exam ahead of you or another difficult situation that stresses you out.
 Do you tend to think about food in such moments?
-Are you eating some chocolate, cookies, a sandwich, and generally eat more often than usually?
+Are you eating some chocolate, cookies, a sandwich, and generally eat more often than usual?

 Stress Affects Eating Habits in Two Ways

 One can seek comfort in food as their lust for food increases or doesn’t feel like eating at all because they lost their appetite.
 Maybe the fact that stress raises appetite is new to you.
 But let’s take a closer look.
 Research on animals revealed that in most cases stress caused a smaller food intake.
 But something interesting happened when animals got to choose between the tasty (fatty, sweet) food and less tasty food.
 When being under stress, animals ate tastier food.

 Research shows that about 30% of people decline food when stressed and lose their body weight.
 But most people eat more.
 Add up the easily accessible caloric dense food in the developed world and you’ll get the answer to why people complain they eat more when stressed all the time.

 Reasons for appetite to rise under stress can be found in different places.
 Hunger felt while being stressed is usually subjective.
 Researchers relate it to the hormone levels, especially cortisol and insulin that make the brain feel hunger and cause the need for eating.
 There is also a psychological explanation for raised appetite.